Nekmo/amazon-dash/README.rst

 Amazon-dash is still alive
 ##########################
-Amazon has abandoned the Amazon-dash buttons, but this project wants to keep them alive.
+Amazon has abandoned the Amazon-dash buttons, but `this project wants to keep them alive <https://docs.nekmo.org/amazon-dash/future.html>`_.
 However, we are looking for alternatives.
 If you have suggestions you are welcome to open an incident.
 All suggestions are welcome.
 You can open an issue with your suggestions.